 1. Analyse learner needs

 Understanding your audience is the cornerstone of good instructional design.
-Conduct pre-training assessments, focus groups, or surveys to gather insights into your learners’ knowledge levels, learning preferences, and challenges.
+Conduct pre-training assessments, focus groups or surveys to gather insights into knowledge levels, learning preferences and challenges.

-• Conduct a skills gap analysis to identify training priorities.
+- Conduct skills gap analysis to identify training priorities.

 2. Define clear learning objectives

-• Align objectives with business KPIs to demonstrate ROI.
+- Align objectives with business key performance indicators (KPIs) to demonstrate return on investment (ROI).

 3. Create engaging content